The Gallery

 Art dealer · 10+ years

-Over the past decade Patrick has grown from a young enthusiast into a passionate and driven art dealer, with a strong focus on Gothic art and Old Master paintings.
-What began as a fascination for the material witnesses of mediaeval and early modern Europe has become a daily practice of looking, comparing and learning.
+Over the past decade Patrick has grown from a young enthusiast into a passionate and driven art dealer.
+What began as a fascination for the material witnesses of mediaeval and early modern Europe has broadened into a scholarly practice across the full arc of European fine art — from Gothic sculpture and Old Master paintings to modern and post-war works on paper.

 Each work that enters the gallery is studied in person — under raking and ultraviolet light, against the relevant catalogues raisonnés and museum holdings — and discussed, where useful, with academic specialists.
 The aim is the same with every piece: to understand the object on its own terms, place it correctly, and pass it on to a collector who will care for it.